charis-the-programmer/Codeswag-Tutorials/Python for Data Science/Python for Data Science - First Steps.md

    To run the program, do the excat same as the first example, select **Cell** in the menu bar then **Run All**

 #### Solve Quadratic Equation
-Like in the previous example run Jupyter, make a new notebook an change the first cell to marrkdown
+Like in the previous example run Jupyter, make a new notebook an change the first cell to markdown

 1. Explaining the equation and how to solve it
    First we explain our code and the eqaution